inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 2. Lecturers and students from relevant departments such as Geography, Geodesy, Geomatics, Information Technology and other earth-related sciences
 3. Representatives from NGOs working in disaster risk reduction
-4. Other relevant organisations such as Army, Police, Red Cross, and Scouts
+4. Other relevant organisations such as Army, Police, Red Cross and Scouts
 5. Other relevant agencies

 Qualifications for participants at beginner level: